LeakyBucket/charlotte/index.md

 Charlotte is not like a majority of other frameworks.
 It aims to be as modular as possible.
 In the future this will include handling multiple protocols in the same application, everything from Websocket and SPDY to HTTP 2.0.

+Charlotte is not like [Rails](http://rubyonrails.org/) in that it does not come with a persistence library.

 Charlotte is not yet mature enough for production.
 It is a definite work in progress.